Five dead as storms, tornado stretch from Texas to Canada

-CHARLESTON, W.Va. — The death toll rose to at least five on Sunday after severe thunderstorms swept through the central U.S., spawning a tornado that flattened homes, gale force winds and widespread flooding from the Upper Midwest to Appalachia.
+CHARLESTON, W.Va. — The death toll rose to at least five on Sunday after severe thunderstorms swept through the central United States, spawning a tornado that flattened homes, gale force winds and widespread flooding from the Upper Midwest to Appalachia.

 The system that stretched from Texas to the Canadian Maritime provinces had prompted several emergency declarations even before the dangerous storms arrived.

 In southwestern Michigan, the body of a 48-year-old man was found floating in floodwaters Sunday in Kalamazoo, city Public Safety Lt.
 David Thomas said.
-Police were withholding the release of his name until notifying relatives.
+Police were withholding his name until they could notify relatives.

-Thomas said the death didn't appear suspicious but the cause wasn't known.
-An autopsy was planned as early as Monday.
+Thomas said that the death didn't appear suspicious but that the cause wasn't known.
 Kalamazoo has hard hit by flooding from last week's heavy rains and melting snow.

 In Kentucky, authorities said three people died.
 Two bodies were recovered from submerged vehicles in separate incidents Saturday.